History of the Balanced Scorecard

 4. Learning and Growth perspective

 This perspective includes employee training and corporate cultural attitudes related to both individual and corporate self-improvement.
 In a knowledge worker organization, people are the main resource.
-In the current climate of rapid technological change, it is becoming necessary for knowledge workers to learn continuously.
+In the current climate of rapid technological, economic changes and new legislation and regulations, it is becoming necessary for knowledge workers to learn continuously.
 Government agencies often find themselves unable to hire new technical workers and at the same time is showing a decline in training of existing employees.
 Kaplan and Norton emphasize that 'learning' is something more than 'training'; it also includes things like mentors and tutors within the organization, as well as that ease of communication among workers that allows them to readily get help on a problem when it is needed.
 It also includes technological tools such as an Intranet.

 The integration of these four perspectives into a one graphical appealing picture, has made the Balanced Scorecard method very successful as a management methodology.